Kaikhosro IV Gurieli: Early career

-Kaikhosro Gurieli was the third son of Giorgi V Gurieli, Prince-regnant of Guria.
+Kaikhosro Gurieli was the third son of George V Gurieli, Prince-regnant of Guria.
 As a young man, he was educated at the Georgian Orthodox Gelati Monastery near Kutaisi, the capital of the Kingdom of Imereti.
 The choice of a career in the clergy for Kaikhosro was aimed at having him become the Bishop of Shemokmedi, a principal diocese in Guria.
 He had command of several languages and was able to read old authors in Greek and Latin.

-On the death of his brother, Prince-regnant Simon II Gurieli, in 1792, the government of Guria was taken over by another brother, Vakhtang II Gurieli, on account of Simon's son and heir Mamia being underage.
+On the death of his brother, Prince-regnant Simon III Gurieli, in 1792, the government of Guria was taken over by another brother, Vakhtang III Gurieli, on account of Simon's son and heir Mamia being underage.
 Simon's widow Marine accused Vakhtang of persecution of her family and sought protection from Kaikhosro, who unfrocked himself and returned to Guria in 1797.
 That same year, Kaikhosro deposed and expelled Vakhtang, making Mamia prince-regnant and himself a regent, a position he nominally shared with the dowager-princess Marine.